beginning of content

 2. Place the baby's arm securely against their body.

-3. Turn thermometer on, and leave the thermometer in place for the time stated in the manufacturer's instructions.
+3. Turn thermometer on and leave the thermometer in place for the time stated in the manufacturer's instructions.

 Ear (tympanic) thermometers

 1. Gently insert the probe into ear canal with the tip facing the inside, towards the inner ear.
+Make sure the ear canal is totally sealed off.

 Infrared thermometers